 Since we have partially retired, all powwow drums are custom orders.
 We typically do not keep any in stock.
-It takes about 2-3 weeks to build your powwow drum, so call today to order: 256-538-0246.
+It takes about 2-3 weeks to build your powwow drum.
+We typically have a waiting list.
+Call today to order:

 Keith Little Bagder built his largest powwow drum to date.
 The drum measures 44" in diameter and is 16" deep.
 Made of Aspen, this powwow drum sits in a "log leg" drum stand.
 The Drum People donated this drum to the Cherokee Tribe of Notheast Alabama for the service work that this tribe conducts in Alabama.
 Members of the tribe actively care for Native American elders, represent Native Americans in Veterans' parades and host several powwows a year.